Project Timeline

 OCTOBER 27, 2023

-Work Underway at 72nd and Dodge
+Work Starts at 72nd and Dodge

 Construction crews are making great progress on the new Omaha Central Public Library at the corner of 72nd and Dodge streets.